Design note 4 - what do we mean?

 Catering services provided by one supplier who operates under Bradford Local Authority regulations and abides by their Modern Slavery standards.
 Modern slavery is explicitly mentioned in the contract and discussed with the supplier.
 A low level of risk remains in the caterer’s supply chain.

 The Trust uses a preferred supplier for the bulk of education equipment.
-This supplier has a clear Anti-Slavery Policy in place.
+This supplier has a clear Modern Slavery Policy in place.
 Where other suppliers are used further controls, such as avoiding overseas suppliers are in place.

 Local suppliers are used and where relevant the Trust ensures that they have their own modern slavery statement.

-Over the last year we have taken proactive steps to ensure compliance with the Modern Slavery Act is inherent in the procurement systems we use, we are constantly vigilant across the Trust and have raised awareness with relevant staff (Finance, HR and Compliance).
+Over the last year we have taken proactive steps to ensure compliance with the Modern Slavery Act is inherent in the procurement systems we use.
+We are vigilant across the Trust and have raised awareness with relevant staff (Finance, HR and Compliance).

-We are confident that our policies promote good behaviour among our employees within the Trust.
+We have reviewed our existing policies and procedures in light of the Act.
+We are confident that our policies promote good behaviour among employees within the Trust.
 Our policies and procedures are kept under review to make sure that they reflect the changing needs of Beckfoot Trust and of the staff, students and the communities it serves.
-We are determined that there shall be no modern slavery or human trafficking in Beckfoot Trust.
-Our policies enhance our commitment to act ethically and with integrity throughout
+We are determined to do all we can to reduce the risk of modern slavery or human trafficking in Beckfoot Trust.
+Our policies enhance our commitment to act ethically and with integrity throughout our schools.

 Our Trust policies, designed to help us avoid modern slavery or human trafficking under the Act are: